 BMI is easy to Calculate

-BMI Ranges (BMI Chart)
+BMI Healthy Ranges

 Quick and useful, the BMI calculation chart is a resource which can be found in most doctors’ offices.
-You can cross-reference your weight in kilograms and height in metres to find your BMI in seconds.
+You can cross-reference your weight in kilograms and height in metres to find your result in seconds.
 BMI increases on a sliding scale as kg weight moves along the x axis.
 The different coloured bands on the chart indicate healthy and unhealthy weight ranges.

 Whilst people have always instinctively judged their health and attractiveness by the shape and thickness of their bodies, graphing entire populations is a relatively recent phenomenon.
 In the mid-nineteenth century the concept of “social physics” began applying formulas to body height and weight to classify people.

-Then, in 1972 Ancel Keys came up with the term “Body Mass Index” (BMI) to flesh out the old social physics ideas and define relative obesity.
+Then, in 1972 Ancel Keys came up with the term “Body Mass Index” to flesh out the old social physics ideas and define relative obesity.
 Ancel Keys is a legend in the nutrition science field.
 Before his death in 2004, he published many seminal papers which laid the ground for much of what we now take for granted in the weight control field of study.

-A BMI rating which can reliably and easily compare everyone in a large population is clearly useful.
+A health rating which can reliably and easily compare everyone in a large population is clearly useful.
 It became possible for everyone to objectively compare themselves to their community by simply using a BMI chart to discover if they are in the healthy BMI range.

 What BMI is Overweight?
+How about the Healthy Range?

 BMI Calculator and Waist Size